BaelLordofAll/aider/README.md

 - **Real-time Monitoring**: The system continuously monitors its performance and user interactions, providing real-time feedback through SocketIO.

-- **Learning and Evolution**: The system learns from interactions and evolves by updating AI models and automation scripts.
+- **Learning and Evolution**: The system learns from interactions and evolves by updating AI models, automation scripts, and LLMs.

 - **Automation**: Automates the creation and modification of automation scripts based on system needs.